OSGeo/gdal/gdal/doc/source/programs/gdalcompare.rst

 The :program:`gdalcompare.py` script compares two GDAL supported datasets and reports the differences.
-In addition to reporting differences to the standard out the script will also return the difference count in it's exit value.
+In addition to reporting differences to the standard output the script will also return the difference count in its exit value.

 Image pixels, and various metadata are checked.
 There is also a byte by